ukaiser-boisestate/ukaiser-boisestate.github.io/index.md

 **email:** ukaiser@boisestate.edu

 My research interests are in **Geometric topology**.
 I consider myself a Differential Topologist interested in all problems related to manifolds.
 These are questions of immersions and embeddings.
 I am interested in link theory in manifolds and in low dimensions in associated geometric and quantum invariants.
-I am also interested in all aspects of *Quantum Computing*. *Problems I am presently working on:* Categorification of invariants of links in 3-manifolds (LMO-invariant); Skein modules; Computation of colored Jones and Kashaev invariants for certain familes of links (joint with [Rama Mishra](https://ramamishrasite.wordpress.com/))
+I am also interested in all aspects of *Quantum Computing*.
+Here are some *questions* I am presently working on: Categorification of invariants of links in 3-manifolds (LMO-invariant); Skein modules; Computation of colored Jones and Kashaev invariants for certain familes of links (joint with [Rama Mishra](https://ramamishrasite.wordpress.com/))

 ## Recent presentations